6 Ways Ankylosing Spondylitis Can Affect the Nails | MySpondylitisTeam

 Biotin

 Biotin is a vitamin that plays a role in nail strength, growth, and overall health.
-If your doctor believes you have a biotin deficiency, they may suggest that you take biotin supplements.
+If your doctor believes you have a biotin deficiency, they may suggest you take biotin supplements.

 However, biotin deficiency is rare, so don’t take these supplements without first talking to your rheumatology provider.
 Getting too much biotin can lead to health risks and improper results on blood tests, and this supplement may interfere with your spondylitis treatment plan.